akspa0/parp/README.md

 - Additional notes about the project, ideas about how the zones were developed, and other interesting perspectives are included in the documentation folder.

+- All project files are located in 'project_files'.
+Copy and paste them somewhere and point noggit to the folder to do work on the maps!
+Included is a Map.dbc with the map, prealpha_ek, defined, alongside many other maps that are not provided (I was using Implave's museum mpq's when I made the dbc alterations, oops!)